recharts/recharts/README.md

 We'd love :heart: to hear what you think we should build.
 Please create a issue to write your usage or ideas.

 We are looking for like-minded people who share the same idea about Recharts.
-The goal of this project is create more flexible charting library for React community.
+The goal of this project is create a more flexible charting library for the  React community.

 ## License